Distributional Drift Detection in Medical Imaging with Sketching and Fine-Tuned Transformer: Introduction

-Additionally, our study utilizes advanced \textit{data sketching} \cite{leng2015online,ting2020data} techniques, specifically employing MinHash \cite{christiani2017set} as the sketching method, to build a robust baseline library for anomaly detection in image pre-processing phase.
+Additionally, our study designed an advanced \textit{data sketching} \cite{leng2015online,ting2020data} solution, specifically employing MinHash \cite{christiani2017set} as the sketching method, to build a robust baseline library for anomaly detection in image pre-processing phase.
 This baseline model acts as a reference, allowing systematic comparison of incoming images to identify and correct anomalies within the dataset.
-By leveraging data sketches, the image data is condensed into a smaller, fixed-size structure—the MinHash signature—which can be quickly compared with other sketches to estimate similarity.
+By leveraging data sketches, the image data is condensed into a smaller, fixed-size structure, the MinHash signature, which can be quickly compared with other sketches to estimate similarity.
 A low similarity score may indicate abnormal or low-quality images that require further review.

-Furthermore, the extracted features from selected images are rigorously compared with the baseline library to detect drift, using Kolmogorov-Smirnov \cite{fasano1987multidimensional} and cosine similarity \cite{xia2015learning} scores.
-We evaluate it without data sketches and fine-tuning, comparing it against our proposed methods.
-These scores are crucial for identifying subtle changes and deviations within the datasets.
+Finally, after excluding all the low score images, all the extracted features from selected images are rigorously compared with the baseline library to detect drift, using both Kolmogorov-Smirnov \cite{fasano1987multidimensional} and cosine similarity \cite{xia2015learning} algorithms.
+Our solutions compared with 3 baseline models.
+The results show that our solution is efficient in identifying subtle changes and deviations within the medical images.

 Our research has yielded several important \textbf{findings}. \begin{itemize} \item We discovered that data sketches significantly enhance data quality by creating compact, noise-reduced representations, which lead to more stable similarity comparisons. \item We discovered that fine-tuning a ViT pre-trained model proved highly effective, as it greatly improved the quality of feature extraction and boosted similarity scores, resulting in more fair and relevant comparisons. \item Our sensitivity evaluation revealed that the combination of data sketches and a fine-tuned pre-trained model is capable of efficiently detecting distributional drift, even when the data contains as little as 1\% Salt-and-Pepper and Speckle random noise (transmission errors, intentional tampering, subject variations, etc.).
 Moreover, lighting conditions have little to no impact on data drift. \item Our solution is applicable to a wide range of medical imaging scenarios that require prompt drift detection. \end{itemize}